emacs-exordium/exordium/README.md

 $ rdm
 ```

-This will start the deamon on the foreground, using a number of threads that is
+This will start the deamon on the foreground, using a number of concurrent "rp"
-function of the number of CPUs on the local machine.
-It starts by reading the
+jobs that is function of the number of CPUs on the local machine.
+It starts by
-saved project indices in `~/.rtags` if any.
-By default it logs to the console
+reading the saved project indices in `~/.rtags` if any.
+By default it logs to
-but you can make it log to a file instead.
-There are many options; use `--help`
+the console but you can make it log to a file instead.
+There are many options;
-to see the list.
-You can also create a file `~/.rdmrc` containing the default
+use `--help` to see the list.
+You can also create a file `~/.rdmrc` containing
-command line arguments.
+the default command line arguments.

 Alternatively you can run rdm as an Emacs subprocess: M-x `rtags-start-rdm`,
 with logs going into a buffer.
 Stop it with M-x `rtags-quit-rdm`.